opensourcestories/opensourcestories.org/content/contribute/editorial-guide.md

 ## Editing process

-As the editor for a new story, you will be given access to a folder containing the following resources:
+As the editor for a new story, you will be given access to a Google Drive folder containing the following resources:

-* a transcript in the desired output template
+* a transcript in the desired output template (Google Doc)
-* the audio recording
+* the audio recording (`.mp3`)
-* subtitle files
+* subtitle files (`.srt` and `.vtt`)

-All of your tasks will be completed in the transcript document and tracked in the GitHub issue.
+Most of your work will be completed in the transcript document, and tracked in the assigned GitHub issue for transparency.

 Editing a story can be broken down into the following steps:

-* edit transcript for readability
+1. edit transcript for readability
-* break into paragraphs
+1. break into paragraphs
-* fine-tune title
+1. fine-tune title
-* add logical headings
+1. add logical headings
-* add a summary
+1. add a summary
-* add relevant links (optional)
+1. add relevant links (optional)
-* suggest tags (see [opensourcestories.org/tags](https://www.opensourcestories.org/tags) for existing tags)
+1. suggest tags (see [opensourcestories.org/tags](https://www.opensourcestories.org/tags) for existing tags)
-* write social media copy (optional)
+1. write social media copy (optional)

 ### Edit transcript for readability